liferay/liferay-docs/develop/tutorials/articles/120-customizing/03-overriding-osgi-services/01-examining-an-service-to-override.markdown

 to determine the service you want to override and components that use that service.

-Once know the service and components that use it, use Gogo Shell's Service Component Runtime (SCR) to inspect the components and get the service and reference details.
+Once you know the service and components that use it, use Gogo Shell's Service Component Runtime (SCR) to inspect the components and get the service and reference details.
 The
 [Gogo Shell](/develop/reference/-/knowledge_base/7-1/using-the-felix-gogo-shell)